Vulvovaginal candidiasis

 Searched over 200M research papers for "vulvovaginal candidiasis"

-Several factors predispose women to VVC, including pregnancy, hormone replacement, uncontrolled diabetes, immunosuppression, antibiotic use, and genetic predispositions.
-Behavioral factors such as the use of oral contraceptives, intrauterine devices, spermicides, and certain hygiene practices also contribute to the risk.
+The main cause of VVC is the overgrowth of Candida species, particularly Candida albicans, though non-albicans species like Candida glabrata are increasingly recognized 1346.
+Several factors can increase the risk of developing VVC, including pregnancy, diabetes, immunosuppression, antibiotic use, hormone replacement therapy, and genetic predispositions 24610.
+Behavioral factors such as use of oral contraceptives, intrauterine devices, spermicides, condoms, and certain hygiene or sexual practices also contribute to risk 410.

 Conclusion